deploystackio/deploystack/services/backend/test.md

   - Ensures the test database file does not exist before setup.
   - Calls `POST /api/db/setup` with `{"type": "sqlite"}`.
   - Verifies the API response indicates successful setup initiation.
-  - Checks that the SQLite database file (`persistent_data/database/deploystack.db`) is created.
+  - Checks that the SQLite database file is created in the test data directory (`tests/e2e/test-data/deploystack.test.db`).
   - Calls `GET /api/db/status` and verifies the response shows `configured: true`, `initialized: true`, and `dialect: "sqlite"`.
   - Validates global settings initialization without errors.
   - Confirms all migrations are applied successfully.